-Whenever I'm in the mood for something extremely comforting and satisfying, I almost always lean towards tuscan flavors.
-There's just something amazing about the bold, herby feel of a tuscan blend that get's me right every time.
+Whenever I'm in the mood for something extremely comforting + satisfying.
+I almost always lean towards Tuscan flavors.
+There's just something amazing about the bold, herby feel of a Tuscan blend that gets me right every time.
 Personally, this Creamy Tuscan Tortellini Soup is just one of those dishes that I could eat year-round without hesitation.
 This Baked Tuscan Chicken and Gnocchi is another one of those dishes also.

-It’s packed with deeply rich and savory flavors from jammy tomatoes and a fragrant Tuscan herb blend that can be stored for future use.
-If you aren't restricted to only meatless options, then you can spruce things up by adding chicken breasts, shrimp, lobster, etc. and I can guarantee that you won't be disappointed.
-Don't believe me---try this Easy Weeknight Creamy Tuscan Ravioli!
+I can guarantee that you won't be disappointed.
+Don't believe me, try this Easy Weeknight Creamy Tuscan Ravioli!
 Plus, this Creamy Roasted Red Pepper + Tomato Soup is a delicious soup to try next!

 Like with many other types of pasta, you bring a pot of water to a boil, add the tortellini along with olive oil or salt, and let it boil for 4-9 minutes, depending on the packaging and brand----shorter than most other pastas.